czmorris/SLKCAN_Sandbox/README.md

 - Eventually have SD card logging support.
 Waiting on SLKCAN01 boards for this.
 - Test Bluetooth support.
 In particular the ability to transmit data to a smartphone.
 - Test parsing data from known CANbus messages
-- Eventually provide a basis for a public open source sketch to get people started using the board or customizing for their own usage.
+- Provide a general basis for anyone using the board to get started on their own.